softindex/datakernel/README.md

 ## Global components

 Global components are designed to be used distributively across the whole global network.
-Global network consists of interconnected nodes (or servers) and discovery services that help route one node with another.
-To achieve this and preserve data integrity between global nodes, all the components have the following features:
+Global network consists of interconnected nodes (or servers) and discovery services that help to route one node with another.
+To achieve this and preserve data integrity between global nodes, all of the components have the following features:

 * Fault tolerance.
-This allows you to work with local node in disconnected mode.
+This allows you to work with local node even in disconnected mode.
 * Cryptography.
 Data transferred between nodes is cryptographically signed, so it cannot be tempered by third parties.
 * Different operating modes.
 A global node can work in proxy mode (as a router), in caching mode (locally saving data that it downloads/uploads) or in pre-fetching mode (uploading data from master nodes in advance).

 ### [Global Common](https://github.com/softindex/datakernel/tree/master/global-common)

 A foundation for other global components.
-Contains a `DiscoveryService` that is like a DNS for other global nodes.
+Contains a `DiscoveryService` that conducts a DNS-like role for other global nodes.
 This module also contains cryptography tools and some common classes.
 Cryptography allows nodes to work with non-trusted servers.

 ### [Global-FS](https://github.com/softindex/datakernel/tree/master/global-fs)